gioms101/Djangotbc1/README.md

 # E-commerce Django Application

 This project is a simple e-commerce application built with Django.
 It allows users to browse products, filter them by categories and tags, and add them to their cart or delete an order.
+It includes custom error handling, page caching, and a dynamic navbar that adjusts based on user authentication.
 The project also includes  user registration, login, logout, and tracking user activity.

 ## Features
 - **User Registration**:  Allows new users to register with the `RegisterUserForm`.